yildiz/BrawlStarsServer/README.md

 This repository uses the GPLv3 License, you can edit the code but leave it open.

 # Disclaimer
- This project is NOT affiliated with 'Supercell, Oy'.
+ This project is NOT affiliated with 'Supercell, Oy'.<br>
  We do NOT own 'Clash of Clans', 'Boom Beach', 'Clash Royale', 'Hay Day', 'Hay Day Pop' or 'Brawl Stars'.

 # Information